frontiertower/wifi/replit.md

 ## Overview

-Frontier Tower WiFi Portal is a captive portal application designed to manage WiFi access for a multi-tenant building.
+Frontier Tower WiFi Portal is a captive portal application designed to manage WiFi access for a multi-tenant building with a focus on AI, Agents, and LLMs.
 It supports three distinct user types: members, guests, and event attendees.
-The system integrates with UniFi network controllers for user authorization and network usage tracking.
-It features a user-facing registration portal and an administrative dashboard for access management, event handling, and analytics.
+The system integrates with UniFi network controllers for user authorization and network usage tracking, and pulls events from an external feed.
+It features a user-facing registration portal showcasing AI projects (Omi.me, modelcontextprotocol-security.io, safemode.dev) and an administrative dashboard for access management, event handling, and analytics.
 The project aims to provide a modern, efficient, and scalable solution for WiFi access control, enhancing user experience and administrative oversight.

 ## User Preferences